Virschnieder/cultural-specific-conversational-bot-for-mental-health/README.md

   Orchestrates the system.
 Handles API endpoints for chat, audio transcription (STT), text-to-speech (TTS), and relays chat requests to the LLM service.
 Manages integration with external speech services.

 - **LLM Service (Python/FastAPI + LangChain):**
   Handles all LLM logic, including prompt management, safety validation, and cultural adaptation.
-Uses OpenAI GPT-4o for main conversational intelligence and GPT-4-1106-preview for safety validation and crisis detection.
+Uses OpenAI GPT-4o for main conversational intelligence and GPT-4-1106-preview for safety validation.

 - **External Services:**
   - **Azure/Google STT:** Speech-to-text for Omani Arabic.
   - **Azure TTS:** Text-to-speech for Omani Arabic.
   - **OpenAI GPT-4o & GPT-4-1106-preview:** Used for chat and safety validation.

+---

-### Data Flow
+## Data Flow

 1. **User** interacts with the frontend (text or audio).
 2. **Frontend** sends user input to the backend.